-Antibiotics are commonly prescribed for consistent, long term use for women who have recurring urinary tract infections.
-Usually, doctors give their patients with recurring UTIs three preventative options:
+Antibiotics are commonly prescribed for consistent, long term use for women who have recurrent urinary tract infections.
+Usually, doctors give their patients with recurrent UTIs three preventative options:

-- One-time-use preventative packs that they must take within two hours of having sex.
+- One-time-use preventative antibiotics that they must take within two hours of having sex.

 - Continuous long term daily use of antibiotics.